wmora/wmora.github.io/_posts/2014-06-07-a-running-game-with-libgdx-part-4.md

 }
 ```

-Now run the game and you should see the `Background` getting rendered along with the `Ground` just like it's shown on the video below (ignore the title, the original game name was modified before the first release):
+Now run the game and you should see the `Background` getting rendered along with the `Ground` just like it's shown on the video below:

 <<iframe width="320" height="266" src="http://www.youtube.com/embed/8dl-9dqbRO8" frameborder="0" allowfullscreen></iframe>